 We have an in-house PCI team that will walk you through your annual SAQ to ensure you are compliant.
 If you need a quarterly network scan on your system, our team will help administer that as well.
 We keep our customers protected with our breach protection, card tokenization, EMV processing, retrieval assistance, and encryption.
+If you’re a BASYS customer and need to renew your PCI Compliance, you can schedule a call with our team now.

 PCI DSS stands for Payment Card Industry Data Security Standard.
 It is a set of requirements based around how a merchant or entity is processing credit cards.
 PCI was developed by the PCI Security Standards Council in 2006.
 The council is made up of the five major card brands: Visa, MasterCard, American Express, Discover, and JCB.